 At the upcoming Global Coworking Unconference Conference (GCUC) in Los Angeles, which runs May 3-6, King is presenting a session on the future of work and how coworking fits into it.
 The conference, which has its roots in a casual meetup in Austin, Texas, has grown into an international conference series, with events in China, Australia, Southeast Asia, Brazil and Canada.
 It provides a unique opportunity for the global coworking community to connect in real-life to share resources, ideas, best practices, challenges, and visions for the future of coworking.

-In his session, King plans to talk about how technology and global competition have combined to shift the way industries and companies are organized, including the growing use of partnering third parties and contingent workers.
+In his session, King plans to talk about how technology and global competition have combined.
+This shifts the way industries and companies are organized, including the growing use of partnering third parties and contingent workers.
 He’ll also explore the atomization of work, where work is being parsed down into smaller and smaller units, and what these things mean for coworking space operators and members.

-“Firms are becoming more permeable, they’re becoming less rigid to outsiders, which leads to blended teams and a growing need for independent workers and contingent workers,” he says.
-“There are a lot more calls for small businesses, and micro business, and independent workers, and those people need to have a place to work.”
+“Firms are becoming more permeable, they’re becoming less rigid to outsiders.
+This leads to blended teams and a growing need for independent workers and contingent workers,” he says.
+“There are a lot more calls for small businesses, and micro business, and independent workers.
+All those people need to have a place to work.”

 This segmentation is a natural evolution for any industry if it grows big enough and is successful enough, King explains.
 Coworking is already hybridizing and segmenting to serve different markets and communities around the world.